HiveMQ and Apache Kafka - Streaming IoT Data and MQTT Messages

 Some companies build their own MQTT to Kafka bridge.
 The typical approach is to create an application using an open source MQTT client library and an open source Kafka client library.
 The custom application is responsible for transposing and routing the data between the MQTT broker and Kafka instance.

 The main challenge with this approach is the custom application is typically not designed to be fault tolerant and resilient.
-This becomes important, if the IoT solution requires and end-to-end guaranty of at least once or exactly once message delivery.
+This becomes important, if the IoT solution requires and end-to-end guarantee of at least once or exactly once message delivery.
 For example, an MQTT message set to quality of service level 1 or 2 that is sent to the custom application will acknowledge receipt of the message.
 However, if the custom application crashes before forwarding the message to Kafka, the message is lost.
 Similarly, if the Kafka cluster is not available, the custom application will need to buffer the MQTT messages.
 In case the custom application crashes before the Kafka cluster is available again, all the buffered messages will be lost.
 To solve these issues, the custom application will require significant development efforts, building functionality similar to technology already found in Kafka and an MQTT broker.

 4. MQTT Broker Extension